ni/measurement-plugin-python/README.md

 ## Examples

-The `examples` directory contains the below list of Python measurement example projects:
+The `examples` directory contains the following Python measurement example projects:

-1. **Sample measurement**: Sample Measurement is a simple Python-based example that has configurations defined for all supported data types.
-The measurement logic simply assigns the configuration values to respective output values.
-2. **DC Measurements**: Simple Python measurement example that interacts with DCPower 4145 Instrument.
+1. **Sample Measurement**: Demonstrates various configuration/output data types.
+Each configuration is copied to the corresponding output.
+2. **DC Measurements**: Demonstrates how to use NI-DCPower to source a DC voltage and measure the resulting current and voltage.
     1. DC Measurement with Measurement UI
     2. DC Measurement with LabVIEW UI

-### Setting Up the Example Measurements
+### Setting Up an Example Measurement

-The example measurements shared are *Poetry-based* projects.
-Follow the below steps to  for setting up the example measurement:

-1. Install Poetry.
-Refer to <https://python-poetry.org/docs/#installation> for information on installing Poetry.
+1. Make sure the required Python version is installed.

-2. Open a command prompt, and change the working directory to the directory of the example measurement you want to work with.
+2. Open a command prompt and change the working directory to the directory of the example measurement you want to work with.

     ``` cmd
     cd <path_of_example_measurement>
     REM Example: cd "..\measurement-services-python\examples\dc_measurement"
     ```

-3. Run `poetry install`.
-The command creates/updates the .venv and installs all the dependencies (including `ni-measurement-service` package) needed for the Example into `.venv`
+3. Create a Python virtual environment named `.venv`.

     ``` cmd
-    poetry install
+    python -m venv .venv
     ```

+4. Install the example measurement's dependencies into `.venv`.

+    ``` cmd
+    .venv\Scripts\python -m pip install -r requirements.txt
+    ```

+Note: The example measurements do not "lock" or "pin" their dependencies, so this installs the latest versions available on PyPI.
+To install a local build of `ni-measurement-service`, specify `--find-links ../../dist` when running pip.

-### Executing the Example Measurements
+### Running an Example Measurement

-1. Start the discovery service if not already started.
+1. Start the discovery service, if not already started.
-2. Run/Debug the measurement file (`measurement.py`) after activating the `.venv`.
-For detailed info check the section ["Steps to Run/Debug the Measurement Service".](#steps-to-rundebug-the-measurement-service)
+   - (InstrumentStudio) Run InstrumentStudio and select `Manual layout`.

+2. Manually start the example measurement service.

+    ``` cmd
+    .venv\Scripts\python measurement.py
+    ```

+3. Run the measurement.
+   - InstrumentStudio
+     - In the `Edit Layout` dialog, select the desired measurement and create a large panel.
+     - In the measurement panel, specify the desired configuration and click `Run`.

+For more details, see ["Manually Starting or Debugging a Measurement Service".](#manually-starting-or-debugging-a-measurement-service).

 ---